jasonparker2112/intake-data-processor/README.md

 # intake-data-processor
-A Python tool that automates messy Excel-to-PostgreSQL conversions for database storage.
+A Python tool, created with the help of ChatGPT, that automates messy Excel-to-PostgreSQL conversions for database storage.